BuggyBeds: An Epic Tale of Bedtime Ventures, Post-Shark Tank Finances, and Past

 It turns out, scratching an itch can pay off—literally.

-According to the National Pest Management Association, 1 in 5 Americans has either undergone a bed bug infestation or knows someone who has.
+According to the National Pest Management Association, 1 in 5 Americans has either experienced a bed bug infestation or knows someone who has.
 That’s a massive market filled with concern, panic… and demand for early detection.

 BuggyBeds saw an opening and ran with it, scaling operations quickly post-Shark Tank.
 Their product was sold in Walmart, Home Depot, Burlington, and CVS, and it started flying off shelves.